sporksmith/walking-onions-wip/specs/AD-new-parameters.md

 In section 5:

-* CreatePadSize -- Clients SHOULD pad their CREATE cells and their EXTEND cell bodies to this size.
+* create-pad-len -- Clients SHOULD pad their CREATE cell bodies to this size.

-* CreatedPadSize -- Relays SHOULD pad their CREATED cells and their EXTENDED cell bodies to this size.
+* created-pad-len -- Relays SHOULD pad their CREATED cell bodies to this size.

+* extend-pad-len -- Clients SHOULD pad their EXTEND cell bodies to this size.

+* extended-pad-len -- Relays SHOULD pad their EXTEND cell bodies to this size.